reposaur/reposaur/README.md

 perform such tasks in an automated way, enabling people to focus their time in solving any issues instead of looking for them ([see the examples](#examples)).

-:warning: While version 1.0.0 is not released, consider the API to be unstable.
-The CLI will most probably not change much, except for the fact that it might get a `test` command before the first stable release.
+:warning: While version `v1.0.0` is not released, consider the API to be _unstable_.
+The CLI and its output will most probably not change much, except for the fact that it might get a `test` command before the first stable release.

 # Features